WorldFactory/QQ/doc/recursive-form.md

                 - cd ~ && ls -la # the ls command will be executed in your home directory.
             - sleep 3 # Waiting for 3 seconds
             - ls -la # the ls command will be executed in the current directory.
-            - { script: ls -la, options: { workingDir: "~" } } # the ls command will be executed in your home directory.
+            - { run: ls -la, options: { workingDir: "~" } } # the ls command will be executed in your home directory.
 ```

 We've mixed shell commands, php commands and even a QQ command in the same script !!